vasspilka/vasspilka.github.io/_posts/2015-04-20-the-art-of-timing-and-delay.markdown

 He whistles silently though, sometimes you think you hear him but do not, sometimes he sings but you can't hear him.
 There are times you need to take the chance, try to pass through the gate with the song you are hearing, be it Kairos or an illusion.

-In my life I have made the mistake not to take some chances, many times I just waited next to the gate, too afraid to walk through, too afraid I would bump into it or of what I would find on the other side.
+I have often made the mistake of not taking the chance, many times I waited next to the gate, afraid to walk through, afraid I would bump into it or of what I would find on the other side.
-But that denied me of valuable experience, I could have otherwise used the next time I saw an opportunity.
+But that denied me of valuable experience, I could have otherwise used the next time I saw an opportunity I wanted to take.
-Having taken these chances I would be able to recognize the whistling of Kairos more accurately.
+Having taken these chances I would have been able to recognize the whistling of Kairos more accurately.

 Nevertheless delaying has its merits.
 Knowing how to be patient and being able to wait for a better outcome, is as important as having the courage to take a chance.
 Being able to delay an action for gratification, lets you have better control over yourself, and eventually over your life.